Baron-Huang/PacMIL/README.md

 ## :fire: News

-- [2025/04/25] Our manuscript was currently Under Review  _IEEE Journal of Biomedical and Health Informatics_.
+- [2025/04/25] Our manuscript was currently Accept with Minor Revision in _Medical Image Analysis (IF 11.2)_.